deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Then the shaking started.

-"Is it…meant to do this?"
+"Is it...meant to do this?"

 "*You got me, compadre.
 This is the first time I've done this."*